 At the reception desk, at the end of a phone, or secretly performing behind the scenes, it’s almost always somebody else’s job to take care of your every whim and want—there’s a member of the hotel staff to provide you with whatever you want.

 As much as a hotel stay can be considered a faceless and soulless experience, that’s often just what so many of us need from a short visit.

 If you’re only in town for a day or two, it’s a great chance to treat it as a mini-break in between work commitments.

 5. Unrivalled leisure facilities

-It’s quite unlikely your apartment will have a complete working gym, a swimming pool, a restaurant, a spa, a masseur, a personal trainer, a trained chef, a laundry, maybe even a tennis court and a golf course… shall I go on?
+It’s quite unlikely your apartment will have a complete working gym, a CCTV security, a security video entry system, secure parking space, prime areas, a swimming pool, a restaurant, a spa, a masseur, a personal trainer, a trained chef, a laundry, maybe even a tennis court and a golf course… shall I go on?

 6. Central locations

-Enjoying the luxuries a hotel brings—the lack of responsibility and effort your stay requires—and the teams behind the scenes making sure everything is taken care of for you, can leave you feeling basked in luxury.
+Enjoying the luxuries a hotel brings with all the information and what they can offer—the lack of responsibility and effort your stay requires—and the teams behind the scenes making sure everything is taken care of for you, can leave you feeling basked in luxury.
 Does that sound like work to you?

 Whether it's an apartment with services or hotel room, we can help you find a beautiful apartment in many of the European capitals or major cities.
 Why not give it a try?
 You might be missing out on everything you've ever wanted.
 Only You can decide what you want, and how you want it packaged.